GoodLife Fitness: Partnerships

-In September 2015, GoodLife Fitness announced a partnership with 24 Hour Fitness in the United States.
-Now GoodLife Fitness members can use over 400 locations with their Canada-Wide membership across the U.S. and vice versa.

-Criticism and controversy

-Controversy over misleading ads
+Criticisms

 In 2005, a federal Competition Bureau investigation found that GoodLife Fitness clubs had published misleading ads.
-In a settlement, Goodlife Fitness published a corrective notice in newspapers throughout central Canada and on its website, paying a $75,000 penalty and agreeing not to make false/misleading representations in future marketing.
+In a settlement, Goodlife Fitness published a corrective notice in newspapers throughout central Canada and on its website, paying a $75,000 CAD penalty and agreeing not to make false/misleading representations in future marketing.

-Great Big Gym Ripoff survey

 In January 2011, GoodLife Fitness came in second place in the CBC Big Gym Ripoff survey ranking gyms with the most problems with over-billing and cancellations.

-Controversy over sales tactics

-In January 2011, GoodLife Fitness was caught in a media backlash, after one customer who was attempting to cancel his membership was roughed-up by security guards at its Rideau Centre location; And after another, at its Orleans location, was chastised and banned for chatting about the benefits of other fitness clubs.
+In January 2011, GoodLife Fitness was caught in a media backlash, after one customer who was attempting to cancel his membership was allegedly 'roughed-up' by security guards at its Rideau Centre location; And after another, at its Orleans location, was chastised and banned for chatting about the benefits of other fitness clubs.
 The incidents drew attention to strong armed-sales tactics reported by employees and clients.